tmcx/go-dns/README.md

 4. Click the "Save" button.
 5. Thats is all!!.

+### Edit alias or group name
+1. Click on extension.
+2. You should do click on "✎" icon.
+3. Update the alias or group name.
+4. Click the "✔" button.
+If you want to cancel edition, do click on "X".
+5. Thats is all!!.

 ### Go to a group using the navigation bar
 1. Write ``go`` with de alias in your navigation bar.
 2. Press ``Enter`` key.